pierreforstmann/mod_sqlite/INSTALL.md

     SQLiteBaseDir /home/aaron

-SQLiteBaseDir specifies where mod_sqlite3 will look for databases.
-So if the 'db' parameter is set to 'foo.txt', then mod_sqlite3 will try to read '/home/aaron/foo.txt'.
-If SQLiteBaseDir is not set, mod_sqlite3 assumes that the 'db' parameter is a complete file path to the database.
+SQLiteBaseDir specifies where mod_sqlite will look for databases.
+So if the 'db' parameter is set to 'foo.txt', then mod_sqlite will try to read '/home/aaron/foo.txt'.
+If SQLiteBaseDir is not set, mod_sqlite assumes that the 'db' parameter is a complete file path to the database.

 Example configuration: